refinedev/refine/documentation/docs/api-reference/chakra-ui/components/buttons/clone.md

 ```

 `<CloneButton>` uses Chakra UI's [`<Button>`](https://chakra-ui.com/docs/components/button/usage) component.
 It uses the `clone` method from [useNavigation](/api-reference/core/hooks/navigation/useNavigation.md) under the hood.
-It can be useful when redirecting the app to the create page with the record id route of resource.

 :::info-tip Swizzle
 You can swizzle this component to customize it with the [**refine CLI**](/docs/packages/documentation/cli)